serhatturkmen/serhatturkmen/README.md

 🧑‍💻 I’m currently working Rails Developer at Protein

-🎓 I'm currently studying Computer Technologies and Information Systems at Trakya University.
+🎓 I'm graduated Computer Technologies and Information Systems at Trakya University.

 🔭 I’m currently working on Ruby on Rails